-Shakespeare in American Communities is a national theater program of the National Endowment for the Arts in partnership with Arts Midwest bringing performances and related educational activities to audiences across the country.
-The program supports high-quality, professional productions of Shakespeare’s plays and related educational activities for middle- and high-school students in underserved schools throughout the United States.
+Shakespeare in American Communities is a theater program of the National Endowment for the Arts in partnership with Arts Midwest.
+Through grants to theater companies that produce Shakespeare’s works, this program supports high-quality productions and educational activities in middle schools, high schools, and juvenile justice facilities throughout the United States.

-One hundred and six theater companies across the United States have taken part in Shakespeare in American Communities since the program’s inception in 2003.
-Selected companies have presented 33 of Shakespeare’s 37 plays.
-To date, the program has supported 10,300 performances and more than 36,000 related educational activities at 9,100 schools in 3,900 communities in all 50 states, the District of Columbia, and the U.S. Virgin Islands.
+One hundred and twenty theater companies and organizations across the United States have taken part in Shakespeare in American Communities since the program’s inception in 2003.
+Selected companies have presented 34 of Shakespeare’s 37 plays, as part of the Schools program.
+To date, the program has supported more than 14,500 performances and 54,000 educational activities at more than 11,500 schools and juvenile justice facilities in 4,700 communities in all 50 states, plus the District of Columbia.

-Are you a non-profit, professional theater company that would like to apply for a Shakespeare in American Communities grant?
-Join our mailing list and be the first to find out when the next application period begins.
+Are you a non-profit, professional theater company or organization interested in applying to Shakespeare in American Communities?
+Join our mailing list for the latest information about upcoming opportunities.